ipt-summer-school/sequential/README.md

 # sequential

-Function sequential accepts a list of functions and initial data, and then passes the data through all of them.
+This function accepts a list of functions and initial data, and then passes the data through all of them.

-Example:
+Example:\
 answer = sequential([\
     double, // doubles all the values   \
     square, // squares all the values in list  \